 TranslatePress SEO Pack add-on will make sure you are able to automatically translate the most important SEO elements on a page.
 Things like URL slug, page title, description, image alt tags or social graph tags.

 Make sure to review everything that has been automatically translated.
 First to make sure that each page has been fully translated, as Google strongly advises that each page has content available in ONE language only.
 Otherwise the chances of ranking for that page will drop significantly.

 Second, make sure to modify all sentences or bits of text that have been translated literally by the automatic translation engine and lack meaning.
 Everything needs to read like it was written by a human, to increase your chances of ranking well.

 If you have content that’s available only for certain user roles or logged-in users, the translation editor lets you browse the site as a certain user role in order to translate user specific content.

 Automatically translating WordPress sites using TranslatePress is really straight forward and requires no special knowledge.
-Once your site is automatically translated, you can browse each page and manually change any bits of text that lack meaning or sound off.
+Once your multi language website is automatically translated, you can browse each page and manually change any bits of text that lack meaning or sound off.

 Besides ease of use, the beauty of using TranslatePress visual translation interface is that you are always familiar with the context in which a sentence or piece of text is appearing.
 This makes it easy to come up with the right translation for it.

 Since TranslatePress works out of the box with any translation-ready theme or plugin, including WooCommerce or page builders, the same principles shown here can be used to translate any type of WordPress site, independently of the tools used to create it.

 To learn more about how TranslatePress can help you automatically translate WordPress sites, make sure to check out all the features.